HTTPArchive/almanac.httparchive.org/src/content/en/2021/mobile-web.md

 It does represent an small improvement from 2020, where only [43% of mobile page loads](https://almanac.httparchive.org/en/2020/performance#lcp-by-device) met the 2.5 second or under threshold.

 There are clearly bigger challenges to achieving good LCP scores for the mobile demographic, but one worth chasing.
-A recent [study from Vodafone ](https://web.dev/vodafone/)showed that a reduction of just **8%** in LCP times lead to increased conversions of **31%**.
+A recent [study from Vodafone](https://web.dev/vodafone/)showed that a reduction of just **8%** in LCP times lead to increased conversions of **31%**.
 Performance can have a direct effect on revenue.

 ### Images